WyOoi/ROS-ACC/README.md

 DonkeyCar on a Raspberry Pi with ROS and Ubiquity.
 Original ros node which 100% function: raspicam, i2cpwm, teleop_keyboard, donkey_llc
-Not completed / on the way testing: opencv , yolov8 , lane detection
+Not completed / on the way testing: opencv , yolov8 , lane detection , teleop_js

 ## Software Requirements